sjswitzer/SchemeJS/notes.md

 for those and threw in lazily-evaluated CAR and CDR references with zero overhead on ordinary lisp cells.

+In short, the JavaScript runtime is ideal for Scheme--_much_ better than a Java VM--because it has dynamic types, the right sorts of primitive types, real closures, no need for "boxing" (anyway, it's transparent to users and highly-optimized) and implements something that can be used for scope resolution as a highly-optimized primitive.

+I didn't set out to write the fastest Lisp implementation but halfway through implementing it I realized it inevitably would be, thanks to the JavaScript runtime and JITs.
+If I could finish it, that is.
+And to be fair, the parser could be faster.

 It proved difficult to keep JavaScript objects from sneeking into the Scheme environment so I invited them in as first'class.
 SchemeJS is fully Scheme and fully JavaScript.
+The Scheme dialect is modelled roughly on SIOD since there is a corpus of code for that dialect, but it could conceivably be moved in different directions.
 It even has notations fot array and object literals.
 Every JavaScript operator and global symbol is available in SchemeJS.
 Cons cells are JavaScript-iterables but internally I generally avoid iterating them because "while (is_cons(obj)) ..." is a lot faster.
 But you _can_ iterate over them using "for (let obj of list) ...".